oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #30 January 2022
 Added hover labels to the points added onto the annotation screen by clicking.
 Added in functionality of auto clicking on the annotation screen.

+#31 January 2022
+Implemented the play/pause button onto the annotation screen.
+Added in a way for the annotation to end when the media is finished playing.
+Added in forward and backward functionality for those buttons on the annotation screen.
+The auto clicking needs to be further improved as there are issues when any media control button is pressed.